decentralized-identity/did-common-java/README.md

  - [Decentralized Identifiers v1.0](https://w3c.github.io/did-core/)

-Highly experimental, incomplete, and not ready for production use!
+Work-in-progress implementation of DIDs and DID documents!
 Use at your own risk!
 Pull requests welcome.

 ## Maven